help-me-mom/ng-mocks/README.md

 - Angular 10 (Jasmine, Jest, Ivy, es5, es2015)
 - Angular 11 (Jasmine, Jest, Ivy, es5, es2015)

+There is a preconfigured sandbox on [codesandbox.io](https://codesandbox.io/s/ng-mocks-4iwdy?file=/src/test.spec.ts) where you might check all the features.

 ### Why use this?

 Sure, you could flip a flag on schema errors to make your component dependencies not matter.